GSecurity/Rough-Soul-Bot/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please contact [GSecurity](https://github.com/GSecurity) on Github or join the [Bot's discord](https://discord.roughsoul.community) and contact Jaiseck (Jaiseck#0001)
+To report a vulnerability, please contact [GSecurity](https://github.com/GSecurity) on Github or join the [Bot's discord](https://discord.roughsoul.community) and contact any from the Owner or Mods role.
+You shouldd receive an answer within 24h.